mejasonatkinson/blog/content/posts/what-is-neurodiversity.md

 I want to investigate and write about all of these and more, at some point.
 It's a huge topic, which really needs to be broken down into many pieces to fully explore not just the neurological impact but also there psychological and behavioural impact.

-One of the above Items I want to quickly expand on, is what “Acquired Neurodiversity” is?
+One of the above items I want to quickly expand on, is what "Acquired Neurodiversity" is?

-This covers a huge range of neurological conditions.

-Neurodegenerative disorders, such as Parkinson’s disease, Cerebral Palsy and Alzheimer’s disease.

-Strokes, and other types of brain damage can cause the development of DCD / Dyspraxia.
+This covers a huge range of neurological conditions including but not limited to: Neurodegenerative disorders, such as Parkinson’s disease, Cerebral Palsy and Alzheimer’s disease.
+As well as Neurodiverse conditions acquired via Strokes, and other types of brain damage.

 ---